dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 Line 27: The condition for this if statement was false because the exit code from the previous javac command was 0.

-Lines 28-31: These lines didn't run because the condition for the if statement on line 27 for false.
+Lines 28-31: These lines didn't run because the condition for the if statement on line 27 was false.

 Line 33: The standard error was
 ```